 ♥ Why not mix things up (and messier) by trying Fruit Slice with puff pastry for a change?

 - In a bowl mix the currants, sugar, butter and mixed spice until combined.
-This is easiest when your butter is at room temperature.

 What do you know it as; Fruit Slice or Fly Cemetery?